LLNL/Caliper/README.md

 Getting started
 ------------------------------------------

-Caliper is a performance analysis toolbox in a library.
-This way, we can bake performance analysis capabilities directly into applications and activate them at runtime.
 Typically, we integrate Caliper into a program by marking source-code sections of interest with descriptive annotations.
 Performance measurements, trace or profile collection, and reporting functionality can then be enabled with runtime configuration options.
 Alternatively, third-party tools can connect to Caliper and access information provided by the source-code annotations.

 ### Source-code annotations